4.1 Suspended Sentences

 4.2 Sexual offences: consent, knowledge and belief

 In 2017 the Commission began work on its project to examine and make recommendations on whether changes should be made to the element of knowledge or belief in the definition of rape in section 2 of the Criminal Law (Rape) Act 1981 as amended, taking into account the jurisprudence in relation to this definition and, in particular the judgment of the Supreme Court in The People (DPP) v O’R IESC 64.
 This project arose from a request to the Commission made in April 2017 by the Attorney General, in accordance with section 4(2)(c) of the Law Reform Commission Act 1975.
+The Commission published an Issues Paper on this subject in 2018.
+The Issues paper sought views on 4 issues relating to the mental element of rape, specifically:

 Back to list of current projects